 The NC Japan Center offers 15-week non-credit courses during regular academic semesters and summers.
 Students enjoy a comfortable learning atmosphere and benefit from small-group instruction.

 We use Genki, a highly acclaimed and best-selling textbook used at NC State University, UNC Chapel Hill, Duke University, and many other colleges [list].
 Often considered the “gold standard” of Japanese language instruction, Genki’s easy-to-follow grammar explanations and accompanying CD-ROM help students develop Japanese skills at their own pace [other characteristics].

 Students in youth courses will have a smooth transition to college Japanese courses.
 Those interested in manga and anime can develop basic skills to understand Japanese spoken by their favorite characters.

-We also offer a course to prepare students for the Japanese Language Proficiency Test, or “JLPT” [more details].
+We also offer courses to prepare students for the Japanese Language Proficiency Test, or “JLPT” [more details].
 JLPT certificates serve as acknowledgement of qualification and offer various advantages, such as preferential consideration for employment at Japanese companies, and other companies with connections to Japan.

 Programs and Scholarships